The Complete Guide To Different Types of Shampoos

 Fine or oily hair often falls flat by mid-morning.
 Volumising shampoos are typically lighter in formulation, avoiding heavy oils or silicones that can weigh hair down.
 Instead, they often contain proteins or panthenol to plump up each strand and create the appearance of thicker, fuller hair.

-When looking for the best shampoo for greasy hair, a volumising or oil-balancing formula is usually the right call, it cleanses thoroughly without being so aggressive that it triggers your scalp to overproduce oil.
+Best Type of shampoo for: When looking for the best shampoo for greasy hair, a volumising or oil-balancing formula is usually the right call.
+It cleanses thoroughly without being so aggressive that it triggers your scalp to overproduce oil.

 Cleansing strengthModerate to strong